Curb appeal: Leave your trash can out? In Greensboro, that could soon cost you.

 The revisions go into effect on July 1.

-The city receives between 400 and 700 complaints annually about trash containers being left at the curb, he said.
+The city receives between 400 and 700 complaints annually about trash containers being left at the curb.

 People are also reading…